eotssa/eotssa.github.io/source/_posts/Refresher_CPP.md

     - Private members remain private.
   - **Private inheritence** of a `derived class` treats all members of the base class as private.

-# Constructor and Destructors for Derived (Not in the Class Notes)
+## Constructor and Destructors for Derived

 Class hierarchies in C++ are constructed bottom-up: base class first,